ssnail/AdColony-Unity-SDK/README.md

 ##To Install
 The AdColony Unity SDK Package is a standard .unitypackage that can be imported into your project.
-To review importing unity packages please see [this document](http://docs.unity3d.com/Manual/HOWTO-exportpackage.html)
+To review importing unity packages please see [this document](http://docs.unity3d.com/Manual/HOWTO-exportpackage.html).
+You will need the contents of the "Plugins" folder but the use of the helper scripts in Scripts/AdColonyAdManager is optional.

 ##Sample Applications:
 Included are apps to serve as examples for AdColony integration, configuration and playing interstitial and V4VC ads.